hyunyoung2/Hyunyoung2_Ctypes-CFFI-SWIG/Ctypes/tutorial1/README.md

 free_func = libc.free_C_string
 free_func.argtypes = [ctypes.POINTER(ctypes.c_char),]
 ```

+**One thing you need to keep in mind is when you allocate memory in c part, you have to free it in c passing in c language function.**

 This content and tutorial is [Dan Bader's tutorial1](https://dbader.org/blog/python-ctypes-tutorial)

 also the code is from [git repository in dan Bader](https://github.com/jima80525/ctypes_example/tree/master/tutorial1)